rawleyfowler/e/README.md

 My emacs configuration, mostly for `Raku`, `Perl`, `OCaml`, and `C/C++`.
 I also do some `Docker` stuff once in awhile.

 ## Why?
-I don't like doom emacs, and Vim feels too restrictive.
+I don't like doom emacs, and modal editing doesn't really appeal to me anymore.

+## No use-package???!?!?!

 You may also notice that I don't use `use-package`, that is on purpose.
 I think it drastically over complicates emacs package configuration.
-Plus its nice to have more control :)
+Plus its nice to be able to write with just `Emacs Lisp` and not worry about other packages adding macros that are hard to understand.

 ## Packages (in no particular order)
 - (my own custom functions)